 Related: Having a baby at 50

-Are you having trouble getting pregnant — or are you approaching 40 or older and starting to think about pregnancy?
-Now that you have the numbers, you’ll be better equipped to discuss your options with your OB, who can also run tests on your egg reserve and egg quality.
+Are you having trouble getting pregnant?
+Now that you have the numbers, you’ll be better equipped to discuss your options with your OB.

-One route you may consider is oocyte vitrification.
-If your OB offers you oocyte vitrification or elective fertility preservation (EFP), know that they’re talking about freezing your eggs.
 Many women who consider EFP are motivated by the ticking of their biological clock.
 Others may be about to start chemotherapy treatments that could affect their fertility.
+(Note: Egg freezing before chemo isn’t considered “elective,”as it is medically indicated fertility preservation.)

 Considering EFP?
-According to one source, your chances of having a child are better when you do EFP when you’re younger than 35.
+According to one source, your chances of having a child with your frozen eggs are better if you freeze before you’re 35.